 This recipe for sauteed mushrooms and onions is tender vegetables cooked in garlic, butter and seasonings until golden brown.
 A quick and easy side dish that pairs well with steak, pork chops, burgers and chicken.

 Sometimes the best side dishes are the simplest ones, like this recipe for sauteed mushrooms and onions.
 With just a few ingredients, humble vegetables are transformed into something spectacular!

 - You can use any variety of mushroom that you like in this dish, or even a blend of different types of mushrooms.
-I typically use cremini or button mushrooms, but other great options include chanterelle, oyster, portobello or shiitake mushrooms.
+I typically use cremini or white button mushrooms, but other great options include chanterelle, oyster, portobello, baby bellas or shiitake mushrooms.

 - Sauteed mushrooms and onions will stay fresh in the refrigerator for up to 3 days.
 Reheat them over low heat in a skillet until everything is warmed through.

 - For a richer sauce, stir in 1/4 cup heavy cream and 2 tablespoons of grated parmesan cheese.